FrankS01/kwartet/README.md

 # Kwartet

 Kwartet is a web application for creating and printing your own variants of the game of quartet.
-Source code for kwartet - create your own game of quartets and print it with ease!

 The application is publicly hosted on https://kwartet.frankstam.nl.eu.org/